analogwp/style-kits-pro-readme/readme.txt

 == Description ==

-[Style Kits for Elementor](https://analogwp.com/style-kits-pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=analogwp) (formerly Analog Templates for Elementor) adds a number of intuitive styling controls in the Elementor editor that allow you to apply styles globally or per page.
+[Style Kits for Elementor](https://analogwp.com/style-kits-pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=analogwp) adds a number of intuitive styling controls in the Elementor editor that allow you to apply styles globally or per page.

 Stop manually adding / copying / pasting styles across layouts and experience macro control of the most essential aspects of your layout system: